Hierarchical Generative Adversarial Imitation Learning with Mid-level Input Generation for Autonomous Driving on Urban Environments: Methods

-Additionally, a L1 distance loss function is added to the final objective, making the generator network G also learn from the true label $y$ as it would happen in a supervised learning task \cite{pix2pix}.
+Additionally, a L1 distance loss function is added to the final objective, making the generator network G also learn from the true label $y$ as it would happen in a supervised learning task, \diff{modeling low-frequency characteristics of images}. \diff{The resulting method, PatchGAN \cite{pix2pix}, divides the image into multiple patches to be classified by the discriminator individually and, thus, requires fewer parameters.}

-The L1 loss can model the low-frequency characteristics of images, while the CGAN loss is crucial for modeling high-frequency features.
-By classifying local patches of the image rather than the entire image, the discriminator can better capture high-frequency correctness, as the assumption is that pixels from different patches are independent.

-This method, called PatchGAN \cite{pix2pix}, divides the image into multiple patches, and the discriminator classifies each patch individually.
-This results in a discriminator with fewer parameters and a detailed feedback for the agent

 The CGAN is used in our work to generate the Bird's-Eye View (BEV) image representation from the agent's sensors such as frontal cameras and GPS, to be detailed later.